bmink/sls/README.md

 * Spotify (via Spotify Web API)
 * Vinyl (via Discogs Web API)

-The main function of SLS is to display a random selection of albums in the library in a clean & minimalist UI, something that is impossible to do in any streaming music app I have ever tried.
-IMO Spotify in particuler does a very poor job of enabling the user to browse and "re-discover" items in her own library.
+The main function of SLS is to provide a solid starting point for listening, or to put simply, display a random selection of albums in the library in a clean & minimalist UI.
+Some things really just should be this simple... and yet this is 100% impossible to do in any streaming music app I have ever tried.
+Spotify in particular does a very poor job of enabling the user to browse and "re-discover" items in her own library.
 Additionally, much has been written about whether the Spotify app's random function is indeed random, to me it seems clear that it is not.
 (That said, there are things Spotify excels at, such as discovery, and the streaming experience itself.)

 On the physical and digital media side, while many vinyl collectors use Discogs to catalogue their collection; and while the Discogs app does offer a